afcarl/SparkBoostingAndMuffling/src/Muffled-Learning/README.md

 ## Example Usage

+**Add Here** Full details for how to install, configure, get data files and run a script that tests the software on a known medium size dataset (covtype)

 Working examples are provided in scripts, each generating a basic CSV log file (details in header source comments):

 1. `slack_minimizer.py`: